csc-ubc-okanagan/workshops/docs/UNIX_pt2.md

 ---

+Now we're going to move to a command that contains some danger, in that it will delete a file, with no undo button.
+Be cautious with this command, as you won't be able to retrive files that are deleted this way.

 <img src="assets/images/danger2.png" width="300">

 [source](https://meme-creator.com/meme/146/ralph-in-danger)

-Now we're going to move to a command that contains some real danger, in that it will delete a file, with no undo button.
-Be cautious with this command, as you won't be able to retrive files that are deleted this way.

 `rm`